-The public economics literature has addressed the question of inequality among contributing players in some detail.
-A key finding is the surprising "distribution-neutrality" result for a particular class of collective action problems, namely the provision of pure public goods.
+Following Olson's pioneering work, the public economics literature has addressed the question of inequality among contributing players in some detail, but mostly in the context of pure public goods.
+For example, the well known distribution-neutrality result mentioned above applies to the provision of pure public goods.
 These are public goods where individual contributions are perfect substitutes in the production of the public good and everyone gets the same benefit from the public good irrespective of the level of their contributions.
 Then in a Nash equilibrium the wealth distribution within the set of contributors does not matter for the amount of public goods provision.
-The intuition behind this result is explained very clearly by Bergstorm, Blume and Varian (1986).
+The intuition behind this result is explained very clearly in Bergstrom, Blume and Varian (1986).
 Suppose after the redistribution every player adjusts his contribution to the public good by exactly the same amount as his change in wealth and leaves the consumption of the private good unchanged.
 In that case the amount of the public good is the same as before and so the initial allocation is still available to all players.
 Those who have lower wealth because of redistribution have a restricted budget set and would clearly prefer the previous allocation if it is still available.
 The budget set of those who have higher wealth because of redistribution expands, but not in the neighborhood of the original choice.
 In particular, now the extra options available to the player which are not dominated by options in the previous budget set involve a lower level of the public good compared to what she would receive if she did not contribute before, and higher levels of the private good.
 But she did contribute before, and so she is also better off with her previous choice.

 Subsequent work has shown that the neutrality result depends crucially on the individual contributions being perfect substitutes in the production of the public good, the linearity of the resource constraints, the absence of corner solutions, and the "pureness" of the public good (i.e., the benefit received by a player must depend only on the total level of contributions, but not on her own contribution (see Cornes and Sandler, 1996, pp. 184-190 and p.
-539; Bergstorm, Blume and Varian, 1986, Cornes and Sandler, 1994).
-In this paper we consider three points of departure from the distribution-neutrality framework.
+539; Bergstrom, Blume and Varian, 1986, Cornes and Sandler, 1994).11

-&lt;sup>7Some of the contributions to the theoretical literature related to this result are Warr (1983), Cornes and Sandler (1984), Bergstrom, Blume and Varian (1986), Bernheim (1986) and Itaya, de Meza and Myles (1997).
+10Some of the contributions to the theoretical literature related to this result are Warr (1983), Bergstrom, Blume and Varian (1986), Cornes and Sandler (1996) and Itaya, de Meza and Myles (1997).